List of Tales of Arcadia characters: Krel Tarron

 A main character of 3Below.
 Krel Tarron is a member of House Tarron, a royal family in Akiridion-5.
 When his planet was invaded by a coup caused by Val Morando, he and his sister Aja travel to Earth.
 Since then, they pretended to be foreign exchange students from "Cantaloupia" while trying to fix their spaceship.
+At the end of 3Below, Krel remains on Earth while Aja returns to Akirdion-5.
+He assists Douxie in Wizards by creating a device to help Douxie trap Bellroc and Skrael and creates Jim's new amulet in Trollhunters: Rise of the Titans.